aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 See [Knowledge bases logging](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-bases-logging.html) for more information.
 The following command tails the CloudWatch log to view KnowledgeBase events as they are logged.

-[!NOTE]
-Substitute the knowledge_base_id found in the CDK Output section of the `cdk deploy` command output

 > [!NOTE]
-> Substitute the knowledge_base_id found in the CDK Output section of the `cdk deploy` command output
+> Substitute the knowledge_base_id found in the CDK Output section of the `cdk deploy` command output of the `BedrockKnowledgebaseStack`

 ```